G00402034/G00402034.github.io/index.md

 - **Column Controller**: Manages the individual columns of text, their speed, length, and reset behavior.
 - **DigitalRain Class**: The main class that integrates all components and manages the rendering process.

-I tested the simulation by running the programme in different console sizes to ensure that characters flowed smoothly in both window types.
+I tested the simulation by running the program in different console sizes to ensure that characters moved smoothly in both window types.

 ### Algorithm
 1. Initialize the console window with the required dimensions.